aroundthecode/pathfinder/pathfinder-web/README.md

 #Getting Started

-Since it's a 100% static project, communicating with backend via Ajac calls you can deploy it on your favorite web server (e.g. Apache HTTP), deploy it into pathfinder-server static web folder, or even start it from your filesystem path.
+Since it's a 100% static project, communicating with backend via Ajax calls you can deploy it on your favorite web server (e.g. Apache Httpd), deploy it into pathfinder-server static web folder or even start it from your filesystem path.

 ## Web Server setup

-Simply copy all submodule content into your main **docroot/** and open http://<your virtualhost>/pathfinder.html
+Simply copy all submodule content into your main **docroot/** and open http://YOUR_HOSTNAME/pathfinder.html

 ## Pathfinder-Server setup